sxubi/sxubi.github.io/index.md

 Besides solid state physics, I’m interested in theoretical Physics, like high energy theory, particle physics and cosmology, so I’m recently teach myself some quantum mechanics.
 For my goal, I would like to pursue a PhD in theoretical physics in the future.

 ### Contact
-You can contact me through my email: <sxubi@connect.ust.hk>.
+You can contact me through my email: <u>sxubi at connect dot ust dot hk</u>